 "The most beneficial thing I learned as an Orientation Leader was how to have confidence when leading a group.
-I was nervous about having my own floor to lead, but having a partner and being fully prepared helped a lot.
+I was nervous about having my own small group to lead, but having a partner and being fully prepared helped a lot.
 I learned a lot about USF, and gave me a lot more school pride than I'd ever had."
 Orientation Leader, GO Team 2015

 "The most beneficial thing that I learned from serving as an Orientation Leader is that comfortability is key.
-When new students are going through orientation, everyone is so nervous and overwhelmed that often times it's hard to get comfortable.
-So sometimes it's best to not have such high energy and force people to talk and go crazy.
-Sometimes it's best if you can calm down and just talk to people.
-I realized that it's okay to go off-route, to just talk and hang out if that's what the situation calls for.
+When new students are going through orientation, everyone is so nervous and overwhelmed that often it's hard to get comfortable.
+So sometimes it's best not to have such high energy and force people to talk and go crazy.
+Sometimes it's best if you can calm down and talk to people.
+I realized that it's okay to go off-route, to talk and hang out if that's what the situation calls for.
 I guess the most beneficial thing I learned was how to read a crowd and change my leadership style based on it."
 Orientation Leader, GO Team 2015

 "The most beneficial I learned from serving as an Orientation Leader is that I was able to understand that everyone has a different story and it is important to recognize we all come from different backgrounds.
 I learned that it is important to listen to others and understand their unique background and experiences."
 Orientation Leader, GO Team 2015

 Stay updated by following us on Instagram @goteamusf.

 If you have any questions about serving on the team or the selection process, please Contact GO Team.